The Will To Power Turned Upon Itself

 I thus agree with Žižek who in a recent interview with Philosophy Now labeled most leftists as Fukuyamaists—they have basically accepted liberal democracy and capitalism as the end of history, which has resulted in a limitation of their imaginative powers by a world that no longer is.
 As when Hegel saw Napoleon riding past in 1806, history is moving along outside our windows (and inside our smartphones) but the progressives demonstrably lack Hegel’s attentiveness to what is novel and focuses rather on the present equivalences of Versailles.
 The real issue at play here is the inability to create a potent vision for the world to come. Žižek said in that same interview that their blatant obsession with political correctness is a symptom of this.
 I think he is spot on and I find it interesting how similar this behavior is to that of dogmatically minded religious folks.

-This is not to say that all commitments to social justice is without value but to emphasize the Deleuzian trope that “the will to power has its highest level in an intense form, which is neither coveting nor taking, but giving, creating.”
+This is not to say that all commitments to social justice is without value but to emphasize the Deleuzian notion that “the will to power has its highest level in an intense form, which is neither coveting nor taking, but giving, creating.”
 Our primary task is not to negate the binary logic of the current priesthood but to scramble the code and create the world anew.
 Critique and protests will still be possible but it must function in the service of what we love to affirm:

 If you do not admire something, if you do not love it, you have no reason to write a word about it.
 Spinoza or Nietzsche are philosophers whose critical and destructive powers are without equal, but this power always spring from affirmation, from joy, from a cult of affirmation and joy, from the exigency of life against those who would mutilate and mortify life.
 For me, that is philosophy itself. —Deleuze